-Four of the six Board members are also currently directors of Novogen Limited.
+Four of the six Board members are also currently directors of Novogen.
 The Company is a "controlled corporation" within the meaning given to that term by Nasdaq because Novogen owns more than 50% of our voting power.
-As a controlled corporation, we are exempt from the requirement that our Board be composed of a majority of independent directors.
+As a controlled corporation, we are exempt from the requirement that our Board be composed of a majority of independent directors, however, a majority of the members of the Board of Directors are independent in accordance with Nasdaq requirements.

-The Board of Directors held a total of eleven meetings during the fiscal year ended June 30, 2004.
+The Board of Directors held a total of 12 meetings during the fiscal year ended June 30, 2005.
 Each director attended at least 75% of the total number of meetings of the Board of Directors and the total number of meetings held by the committees of the Board of Directors on which each director served, in each case during the periods in which he served.
 In addition to regularly scheduled meetings, the directors discharge their responsibility through telephone and other communications with each other and with the executive officers.
 As required under The Nasdaq Stock Market listing standards, the independent directors meet in regularly scheduled executive sessions at which only independent directors are present, in conjunction with regularly scheduled meetings of the Board of Directors.

-All of the directors are expected to attend the Company's annual meeting of stockholders.
-All six of the Company's directors attended the 2003 annual meeting of stockholders.
+All of the directors, except Professor de Kretser, are expected to attend the Company's annual meeting of stockholders.
+All six of the Company's directors attended the 2004 annual meeting of stockholders.